maybeanerd/celeryband/README.md

 # The domain you host your server on.
 It will be used e.g. in the login emails to generate links
 SERVER_URL=https://your-celeryband.com

+# A dislaimer text that will be added to the footer of all pages.
+By default, it's empty.
+NUXT_PUBLIC_DISCLAIMER=This is a legal disclaimer that this platform is pretty cool.

 # Your email servers credentials which will be used to send login emails
 SMTP_HOST=dummy.smtp.com
 SMTP_PORT=587